 There is a spectrum to what the community means by Geoscience Education Research, or "GER" for short.
 Here, we take an inclusive approach to GER.
-We define it as involving the development and application of new geoscience teaching innovations and curricula, as well as the development and testing of geoscience education research questions and hypotheses.
+We define it as involving the development, application, and evaluation of new geoscience teaching innovations and curricula, as well as the development and testing of geoscience education research questions and hypotheses.
 These can be characterized as the scholarship of geoscience teaching and learning (geo-SoTL), and geoscience discipline based educational research (geo-DBER), respectively.
 Geo-DBER is interdisciplinary and typically involves the use of social science methods to develop and test hypotheses.
 Both geo-SoTL and geo-DBER are important for improving the geoscience teaching practice.
-This inclusive definition of GER is consistent with its use in the 2015 and 2016 GER workshops, its use in a 2015 survey of GER community needs, and with the philosophical foundation for the GER strength of evidence pyramid.
+This inclusive definition of GER is consistent with its use in the 2015, 2016, and 2017 GER workshops, its use in a 2015 survey of GER community needs, and with the philosophical foundation for the GER strength of evidence pyramid.
 NAGT is pleased to host an array of resources for the geoscience education research community and recognizes the important feedbacks that scholarly research has on geoscience teaching and learning.

 With funding from the National Science Foundation, the geoscience education researcher (GER) community has collaboratively developed a toolbox of resources to help faculty start or improve how they do research on geoscience teaching and learning.
 The Toolbox begins with a section on the basics and development of GER with an introductory resource reading list.
 The other main sections of the Toolbox provide resources and advice on: Instruments and Surveys, Analytical Tools, Conducting GER Studies Across Institutions, Navigating a Career in GER, Getting Published, and Translating Results into Practice.